 Water temperatures can vary.
 Please read our full wetsuit policy and tips on our Policies Page.

-Wetsuits: Orca is an SAA wetsuit partner offering a 20% discount on all Orca purchases with code SAA20.
+Online Wetsuit Purchase: Orca is an SAA wetsuit partner offering a 20% discount on all Orca purchases with code SAA20.

 For those people who are nervous about swimming in the open water, we have "swim angels" who are willing to swim alongside you for encouragement.
 These people are experienced open water swimmers who are more than happy to encourage you, keep an eye on you and support during your swim.
 If you would like to be an angel swimmer, or would like to have one assigned to you, please contact Jessica Reinhardt Vitcenda.